-For two years Hong Kong held off the pandemic.
-Then everything fell apart.
+For two years, Hong Kong held off the pandemic.
+Then, everything fell apart.

 Before this week, Hong Kong had completely avoided scenes like these since the first coronavirus case was detected more than two years ago.
 The city’s success in dealing with the pandemic — the highest daily toll of local infections recorded before 2022 was below 200 — was the envy of the world, as patients overwhelmed hospitals from New York to Jakarta.

-But poor planning, lagging vaccinations particularly among the elderly and a failure of Hong Kong’s “zero-covid” policy has now left the city and its 7.5 million residents vulnerable.
-While the rest of the world is starting to open up, Hong Kong is being swamped by an avalanche of new cases with more than 4,000 recorded Wednesday.
+But poor planning; lagging vaccinations, particularly among the elderly; and a failure of Hong Kong’s “zero-covid” policy has left the city and its 7.5 million residents vulnerable.
+While the rest of the world is starting to open up, Hong Kong is being swamped by an avalanche of new cases, with more than 4,000 recorded Wednesday.
 That number is expected to almost double by the end of the week.

 Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities won’t let it go